mekkablue/BroadNibber/README.md

 At the end of the parameter value, you can hang `exclude:` or `include:`, followed by a comma-separated list of glyph names.
 This will apply the filter only to the included glyphs, or the glyphs not excluded, respectively.

+### Requirements

+The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
+I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.

 ### License

 Copyright 2014 Rainer Erich Scheichelbauer (@mekkablue).